Code-Institute-Submissions/Breakout-MS2/README.md

 - For general debugging throughout the game development I primarily used the console log, logging results of each new feature as I implemented them.
 Any error encountered was resolved through manual real time testing and code adaption to ensure results were returning as intended.

-Throughout the SFDC, I applied a 'testing by playing' methodology.
+Throughout the SDLC, I applied a 'testing by playing' methodology.
 As each new feature was introduced, I would test all elements of the game implemented up to that point to ensure all code was running as intended to ensure any new code introduced did not affect code previously written.

 #### Live Testing:

-> All manual UAT testing was also completed on the deployed version of the site.
+All manual UAT testing was also completed on the deployed version of the site.

 ---